hisr2024/BhriguWelt/README.md

   instance of the Python API before running `npm run dev`, `npm run build`, or `npm run start`.
-- **Documentation** (`docs/`): reference notes that enumerate the manuscript citations backing each rule embedded in the backend data files, plus targeted guides (for example the Hindu calendar conversion explainer).
+- **Documentation** (`docs/`): reference notes that enumerate the manuscript citations backing each rule embedded in the backend data files, targeted guides (for example the Hindu calendar conversion explainer), and a prompt library for shaping the UI/UX roadmap (`docs/ui_improvement_prompts.md`).

 ## Repository layout